Guide to the Sonoma Valley

 A bit north, Carneros Deli (23001 Arnold Drive, Sonoma) offers a wide variety of deli food, plus a small wine tasting bar.
 Whether you want to grab a breakfast sandwich to start your day, a tasty snack between meals, or salads or sandwiches for a picnic lunch or supper (try the hot chipotle chicken sandwich on sourdough), this is the place.

-And a little farther east on Highways 12/121, Boxcar Fried Chicken & Biscuits (2698 Fremont Drive, Sonoma, 938-7370) offers southern-inspired delights made fresh daily with locally sourced ingredients.
-Enjoy a fried oyster sandwich; the Nashville Hot fried chicken platter with house pickles, white bread, coleslaw, and cheesy grits; or hush puppies with cheddar and poblano with remoulade.
+And a little farther east on Highways 12/121, Lou's Luncheonette (2698 Fremont Drive, Sonoma, 938-7370) offers southern-inspired delights made fresh daily with locally sourced ingredients.
+Try the Kitchen Sink which features fried chicken, gravy, ham, egg, and biscuit, or perhaps you'd prefer a fried chicken platter with your choice of seasoning (like Nashville style chili oil and spices) with white bread, pickles, and mini-slaw.

 Enjoy the vintage motor-court ambiance at the Vineyard Inn Hotel (23000 Arnold Drive, Sonoma), located at the crossroads of Highways 116 and 121.
 This family-owned, 22-room inn offers a unique sense of rustic elegance.